 If you are on a low income or in receipt of benefits we have other ways to help.
 You may be eligible for:

-If you have already studied at university level, you may be able to count it towards your Open University qualification – reducing the number of modules you need to study.
-It’s not just study completed at a university that can be considered, you can transfer study from a wide range of professional qualifications as well.
+If you have already studied at higher education level - such as at another university or a Higher National Certificate or Diploma (HNC/D) studied at a college - you may be able to count it towards your Open University qualification, reducing the number of modules you need to study.
+You can also transfer study from a wide range of professional qualifications.
 A full list of the qualifications and institutions we can consider for credit transfer can be found on our credit transfer website.

 You should apply for credit transfer before you register, at least four weeks before the registration closing date.
 We will need to know what you studied, where and when and you will need to provide original evidence of your previous study.
 We will compare this against the learning outcomes for your chosen qualification and inform you of any award.

 For more details of when you will need to apply by and to download an application form, visit our Credit transfer website.